araobp/pic-mcu/README.md

 ## Background and motivation

 My hobby is IoT/AI prototyping.
 When a prototype is expected to be small and simple, I use Microchip PIC16F18326 MCU rather than a NUCLEO board (STM32).
 I do not use Arduino or RasPi these days, because they are large and cosume electric power a lot.
+And I would use DSP rather than multi core MCUs or RasPi for AI.

 => [A companion project (STM32) of this project](https://github.com/araobp/stm32-mcu).